Help us match you with local pros in your area

 Look for an HVAC company that employs qualified technicians who have the necessary training and licenses.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

-Generally, it's best to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.
+The best times of the year to have an HVAC inspection are the spring and fall.
+Technicians are less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
+Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-It takes roughly one to three days to have an HVAC system installed or replaced.
-If you only need a furnace or a single air conditioning unit, this might take between half a day and two days.
-This timeline will be determined by the size of your house, how easily accessible your system is, and any new issues your technician uncovers.
+It takes around one to three days to have your HVAC system installed or replaced.
+If you need just a furnace or a single air conditioning unit, this can take between half a day and two days.
+This timeline can be affected by the size of your house, the accessibility of your system, and any new issues your technician uncovers.

-For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Hemet, you may be able to make do with a lower-capacity furnace.

 Normally, HVAC financing is through a third-party lender.
 If your HVAC company doesn't offer financing, you may consider taking out a loan on your own.
 Be sure to speak with your HVAC company and a financial advisor to find out what options are available to you and appropriate for your situation.